juxt/astro-website/README.md

 tags:
   - cloud
   - devops
-heroImage:
-  src: 'introducing-astro.jpg'
+heroImage: 'introducing-astro.jpg'
-  alt: 'Space shuttle leaving curved trail in the sky'
 ---
 ```

 When a post is ready to go live, you can remove the `draft` attribute and it will be included in the build.

 The `heroImage` picture must be stored in the `src/assets/blog` folder and it must be of `.jpg` format.
+The `tags` are optional.

 ## Optimized Images